fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 00:0d.0 SATA controller: Intel Corporation 82801HM/HEM (ICH8M/ICH8M-E) SATA Controller [AHCI mode] (rev 02)
 ```

 The list shows the model of the Ethernet controller, but not the network device interfaces.
-For this we need another tool.
+For network devices we need another tool.
+Go ahead.

 ### References